rxue/java8-harjoitus/oca_ocp/src/main/java/ruixue/practice/ocpkasi/generics/README.md

 |Wildcard with an upper bound with |`? extends` type |`List<? extends Exception> l = new ArrayList<RuntimeException>();` |
 |Wildcard with a lower bound with  |`? super` type   |`List<? super Exception> l = new ArrayList<Object>();`             |

+As a conclusion, it is **used only when declaring a reference variable**